Skip to content

 Short answers, pulled from the story.

-When and where was Bálint Bakfark born?
+Where was Bálint Bakfark born?

-How many surviving works by Bálint Bakfark exist today?
+What works by Bálint Bakfark survive today?